row5is/HOL112018/README.md

 If you want to merge your changes into master you can do that by switching to the master branch and then going to the command palette and selecting _Git Merge_.
 You will be asked which branch you want to merge from.

+Make another change to the Readme file and save it.
+Go into the SCM and click on the readme file.
+You will see the changes you've made since the last commit.

+If you want to revert your commit you can click on the arrow bending to the left.
+You can also accomplish this by typing _git discard changes_ in the command palette.

 ## Extensions

 Also on the left is the VS Code Extensions pane.
 Click on it to open it.